ReproNim/reprostim/tools/audio-codes-notes.md

 python get-pip.py
 ```

-Then installed `wxPython` it can take up to 1 hour to compile it (there is no pre-buuilt wheels for Ubuntu 24.04 ATM):
+Then installed `wxPython` it can take up to 1 hour to compile it (there is no pre-built wheels for Ubuntu 24.04 ATM):

 ```
 sudo apt update